lu22do/docpad-technical-doc-boilerplate/src/render/pages/guides/hadg.html.md

 at the end of an animation.
 The frames-per-second achieved over that period are logged to the console.

-OpenTV Webkit also provides a (non-standard) addition to the Javascript performance interface, *webkitFrameCount*.
+XXXX Webkit also provides a (non-standard) addition to the Javascript performance interface, *webkitFrameCount*.

 The *performance.webkitFrameCount* value returns the number of frames